AzureMentor/microsoft-graph-docs/concepts/permissions-reference.md

 ### Remarks

+> [!NOTE]
-> **Note**: For personal accounts, Files.Read and Files.ReadWrite also grant access to files shared with the signed-in user.
+> For personal accounts, Files.Read and Files.ReadWrite also grant access to files shared with the signed-in user.

 The Files.Read.Selected and Files.ReadWrite.Selected delegated permissions are only valid on work or school accounts and are only exposed for working with [Office 365 file handlers (v1.0)](https://msdn.microsoft.com/office/office365/howto/using-cross-suite-apps).
 They should not be used for directly calling Microsoft Graph APIs.